derricks/derricks.github.io/chapter_book_thoughts.md

 Random thoughts about some of the chapter books we've read.
 We've made an effort to focus on diverse, fleshed-out girl protagonists, so our selection reflects that.

+Is your kid so over chapter books?
+Well, I also started a list of [books without pictures](https://derricks.github.io/books_without_pictures).

 ## Early chapter books
 These are a step above early readers.
 Technically divided into chapters, the chapters are often stand-alone stories, but even when an arc lasts the whole book, they're short and direct and calm.